AbdelrahmanHamshary/Amazium-Shop/README.md

 # Amazium Shop Project
 ### A sleek, e-commerce experience inspired by Amazium Shop.

-Built by **Abdelrahman Hamshary**, Amazium Shop is a lightweight web application that demonstrates full-stack integration using MongoDB Atlas, Express, React, and Node.js.
+Built by **Abdelrahman Hamshary**, Amazium Shop is a lightweight web application that demonstrates full-stack integration using MYSQL, React, and Node.js.
 It features a responsive UI, real-time data fetching, and a modern aesthetic.

 ---